What Are the Steps To Patenting My Idea?

 Option 1: Provisional Patent Application

-The PPA “is essentially a way to hold your place in line [for the patent].
-You disclose to the Patent Office what your invention is, but it doesn’t have to be a full-blown patent application” with a detailed description of the invention.
+A provisional patent application (PPA) “is essentially a way to hold your place in line for the patent,” says Pheiffer.
+“You disclose to the Patent Office what your invention is, but it doesn’t have to be a full-blown patent application with a detailed description of the invention.”

-Once you file a PPA, you enter a “patent pending status” in which “you get a year from the filing date… to turn [the PPA] into a full-blown patent application.”
+Once you file a PPA, you enter a “patent pending status” in which “you get a year from the filing date to turn [the PPA] into a full-blown patent application.”

-Additionally, the yearlong patent pending period “enables [inventors] to… further iterate and improve on the invention.
-More importantly, it lets them figure out what interest there is in the invention and whether it’s worth investing money in filing a full-blown patent application,” says Pheiffer.
+Who typically files for a PPA?
+“More often than not, it’s earlier-stage companies or solo inventors.
+A main reason is that it’s a bit of a cheaper entry point to getting a patent,” Pheiffer explains.
+“Additionally, the yearlong patent pending period lets inventors iterate and improve on the invention.
+More importantly, it lets them figure out what interest there is in the invention and whether it’s worth investing money in filing a full-blown patent application.”

 A key question for inventors is whether there is “commercial interest such that it justifies going forward [with the full application].
 You can use that year to go around and run the idea by people in the industry and potential licensees and figure out if the invention has legs.”